All Research

 Did Doug White's wife, Terri, try to remove the unconscious pilot from his seat?

 Yes.
 Doug was concerned that the pilot's body might tip over onto the control yoke.
 In real life, the space was too small and his wife Terri and daughter Maggie couldn't move the 200-plus-pound pilot.
 Terri instead tried to pull his shoulder harness tighter to ensure he remained upright.
-Unlike what's seen in the movie, the pilot's body never tipped over onto the controls, sending the plane into a rapid descent.
+Unlike what's seen in the On a Wing and a Prayer movie, the pilot's body never tipped over onto the controls, sending the plane into a rapid descent.
 However, in the audio recording of Doug White's communication with air traffic control at Fort Myers, he does say, "I [gotta] keep this pilot off the control," indicating that the pilot's body was close to the yoke and Doug was concerned he'd tip onto it.

 In the film, they're able to get the pilot out of his seat and Terri (Heather Graham) is depicted as sitting next to Doug in the cockpit, which never happened in real life.
 In fact, after being unable to move the pilot, Doug had Terri and Maggie return to the passenger cabin where they remained for the rest of the flight.